Step inside textile artist Nicola Henley’s dreamy Co. Clare farmhouse

 Both options involve a lot of eating, crying, counting cash out on the table a la Silas Marner and tomato sauce on pretty clothes.

 You probably won’t care – you have escaped leggings and runners for the day so you are going to Make The Most of It.
-There will be champagne and probably a shaving of truffle or two.
+There will be champagne and probably a shaving of truffle.
 An entire salmon may be devoured and you’ll even open a button or two to allow for dessert.
 Everyone is in good spirits – it’s what we like to call a Great Day Out.

 Each to their own.
-I just can’t get on board with those ice-sculptures.
+I just can’t get on board with those ice sculptures.

 *This article was amended on May 22 2023